Follow my blog with Bloglovin

 The author also dives into her relationship (or lack thereof) with her father, which completely changed during his last few years of life.
 Shockaholic is yet another funny, witty and insightful work, totally worth your time!

-Eat That Frog!: 21 Great Ways to Stop Procrastinating and Get More Done in Less Time by Brian Tracy (still reading it)
+Eat That Frog!: 21 Great Ways to Stop Procrastinating and Get More Done in Less Time by Brian Tracy (

 I started to read this book.
 Then, half way thru, I realized one of the library books I had, was due back soon, so I paused this one.
 I did enjoy the read and will happily continue and finish it as soon as I get a chance.